|

 Welsh form of Latin Laura, meaning "laurel."

-Arabic name meaning "storax tree."
+(لبنى): Arabic name meaning "storax tree."

 LUCINA:

-Roman myth name of a goddess of childbirth, derived from the Latin word lucus,
+Latin name derived from the word lucus,

 MAGNOLIA: